ZiadAhmedDev/E-Comerrce_bussinus_logict/README.md

 the Project is Simple-E-Commerce that have a simple logic:

-1- the add Products in the cart
+1- Adding Products in the cart

-2-calculate the total
+2-Calculate the total

 3-View the cart